tboonhau/Clustering-Recipes/README.md

 # Motivation

 This is my first Data Science project.
 After several months of self-taught lessons and tutorials from various platforms, I have attempted to build my portfolio of projects to gain my entry into the world of Data Science professionals.
-There will be a lot mistakes but being able to start has definitely help to build some confidence that it is possible to achieve what one wants to
+There will be a lot mistakes but being able to start has definitely help to build some confidence that it is possible to achieve what one wants to achieve.

 # Description